data61/clkhash/docs/schema.rst

 numeric comparison
 ^^^^^^^^^^^^^^^^^^

 Numerical comparisons of integers or floating point numbers such that the distance between two numbers relate to the similarity of the produced tokens.
-Also see the `API docs for NgramComparison <clkhash.html#clkhash.comparators.NumericComparison>`_
+Also see the `API docs for NumericComparison <clkhash.html#clkhash.comparators.NumericComparison>`_

 ===========          =====================   ======== ===========
 name                 type                    optional description